-Do you know what is the difference between the first-timer and the regular traveller in Morocco?
-Probably, the latter one will rarely order cappuccino, espresso or latte.
+What’s the difference between the first-timer and the regular traveller in Morocco?
+The latter one will rarely order cappuccino, espresso or latte.

 Want neither espresso, neither milky coffee?
 Ask for a Caffè Americano – an espresso with added hot water.
 Similar as in the Mediterranean countries, where a cup of coffee always means espresso.